marcpabst/PsyBee/user-guide/colours.md

 2. You can perform the gamma correction yourself, either by transforming colours before you pass them to the rendering pipeline, by setting a LUT in the GPU set through your operating system, or by correcting it yourself before the framebuffer is sent to the display (either using a transfer function in a fragment shader or by using a LUT in the GPU).

-*PsyBee* allows you to combine these two approaches.
+*psydk* allows you to combine these two approaches.
 By default, your operating system and GPU drivers will take care of the gamma correction, but you can also _correct for innacuracies_ in the display's gamma correction by performing the gamma correction yourself.
 This basically means that we provide a mapping from the theoretically expected light intensity to the actual light intensity emitted by the display. **Note that this approach is slightly different from the traditional approach to gamma correction, which is to provide a mapping from whatever colour space you are using to the actual light intensity emitted by the display.**

-*PsyBee* provides a number of tools to help you calibrate your display, and to ensure that the gamma correction is performed correctly.
+*psydk* provides a number of tools to help you calibrate your display, and to ensure that the gamma correction is performed correctly.

 [^1]: Charles Poynton, A Technical Introduction to Digital Video.
 New York: Wiley, 1996.